Scottish Night Championships, Braid Hills (Edinburgh)

 “Scots” who are not currently a member of a Scottish open club are any one of the following a] born in Scotland b] have at least one Scottish parent c] be a member of the Scottish Orienteering Association.

 MEDICAL CONDITIONS: You have the option of downloading and completing this Medical Form.
 It could be life saving if the organisers are aware of any existing medical conditions in the event of an incident.
-You can leave it with the Organiser in a sealed envelope that will only be opened if required and destroyed after the event.
-If you can't track down the Organiser leave at Download for passing on to the Organiser.
+On the night you can leave it with the Organiser in a sealed envelope that will only be opened if required and destroyed after the event.

 Nearest town: City of Edinburgh